- Fastly's Legacy Full-site Delivery services

 - Effective rules.
 A WAF is only as effective as the provisioned and tuned rules.
 You can add, remove, or modify rule modes using rule management web interface or the API.

 - Custom application vulnerabilities.
 If attackers discover a vulnerability unique to your application or the technologies you use, and if your WAF configuration does not have a rule to protect against exploits for that particular vulnerability, it will not be able to protect your application in that instance.
 You can add additional rules to help protect against these types of attacks.
 If you need more protection than the selected rules provide, customer support can work with you to create custom VCL to help block malicious requests.

 - Inspection of HTTP and HTTPS traffic only.
 A WAF only inspects HTTP or HTTPS requests (layer 7).
 It will not process any TCP, UDP, or ICMP requests.

 IMPORTANT: To ensure your web application only receives traffic from your WAF-enabled Fastly service, we strongly recommend you configure TLS client authentication for that service and allowlist Fastly's assigned IP ranges.

 No security product, such as a WAF or DDoS mitigation product, including those security services offered by Fastly, will detect or prevent all possible attacks or threats.
-Subscribers should maintain appropriate security controls on all web applications and origins, and the use of Fastly's security products do not relieve subscribers of this obligation.
-Subscribers should test and validate the effectiveness of Fastly's security services to the extent possible prior to deploying these services in production, and continuously monitor their performance and adjust these services as appropriate to address changes in the Subscriber's web applications, origin services, and configurations of the other aspects of the Subscriber's Fastly services.Back to Top
+As a subscriber, you should maintain appropriate security controls on all web applications and origins.
+The use of Fastly's security products do not relieve you of this obligation.
+As a subscriber, you should test and validate the effectiveness of Fastly's security services to the extent possible prior to deploying these services in production, continuously monitor their performance, and adjust these services as appropriate to address changes in your web applications, origin services, and configurations of the other aspects of your Fastly services.Back to Top